ramareds18/IsuzuBot/README.md

 # IsuzuBot

-IsuzuBot is free to be customized.
+This Discord bot is named after, but has no association to the anime character [Sento Isuzu](https://myanimelist.net/character/99035/Isuzu_Sento/), a character from the [Amagi Brilliant Park](https://myanimelist.net/anime/22147/Amagi_Brilliant_Park) anime.

-Discord bot for moderation purposes and some other convenience features.
+Isuzu is a discord bot for moderation purposes and some other convenience features, it is free to be customized.

 This bot is using Linode cloud as its hosting service and mongodb as its database system.